alekshura/SourceMapper/README.md

 }
 ```

-The `ClassName` property in `MappeAttribute` is responsible for name of the generated mapping class.
+The `ClassName` property in `MapperAttribute` is responsible for name of the generated mapping class.
-For default `MappeAttribute` interface prefix `I` is truncated or `Impl` added to the class name if there is no `I` prefix
+For default `MapperAttribute` interface prefix `I` is removed or `Impl` suffix added to the generated class name if there is no `I` prefix
-in the mapping interface or abstract class name.
+in the mapping interface name.

 ## Interface mapping
 Use interfaces to prepare basic mapping.